Skip to content

 Tool deflection becomes the limit

 Every cutting tool deflects under load.
 A standard end mill cutting 6061-T6 aluminum deflects approximately 0.0005–0.002 in. depending on stick-out length, diameter, and cutting force.
 At ±0.005 in. tolerance, this deflection is within the zone.
-At ±0.001 in., it is not — the programmer must use shorter, stiffer tools, reduce cut depth, or add a spring-pass (a final pass at zero additional depth that lets the tool "spring back" and clean up the deflection).
+At ±0.001 in., it is not.
+The programmer must use shorter, stiffer tools, reduce cut depth, or add a spring-pass (a final pass at zero additional depth that lets the tool "spring back" and clean up the deflection).
 Each of these strategies adds time.
+In metric terms, that is about 0.013–0.051 mm of deflection.

 3